 –Leviticus 19: 33-34

-Founded as a mission of the United Methodist Church, El Pueblo is a branch of Seashore Mission, Inc., and our commitment to welcoming the stranger is deeply rooted in our faith.
+Founded as a mission of the United Methodist Church, El Pueblo is now an independent non-profit.
+But our commitment to welcoming the stranger is still deeply rooted in our faith.
 Throughout the Bible, God calls upon His people to take care of the most vulnerable among them, including the resident alien, and He expects us to do the same.

-• Solidarity: We will engage together in the struggles of our neighbors and bring about a just society
+Solidarity: We will engage together in the struggles of our neighbors and bring about a just societ

-• Empowerment: We believe immigrants should be equipped with the tools to exercise self-determination and become agents of change in order to take their rightful place in the community.
+Empowerment: We believe immigrants should be equipped with the tools to exercise self-determination and become agents of change to take their rightful place in the community.

 The Christian tradition has long placed an emphasis on offering compassion and refuge to the needy and oppressed and those in a foreign land.
-Below are several recent statements made by faith leaders which express our values with regard to immigration:
+Below are several recent statements made by faith leaders which express our values regarding immigration:

 Bible verses that motivate us to serve our brothers and sisters who are immigrants include:

-In accordance with the United Methodist Church’s motto Open Hearts, Open Minds, Open Doors, the staff of El Pueblo is committed to serving all those in need, regardless of their religious affiliation and identity.
+The staff of El Pueblo are committed to serving all those in need, regardless of their religious affiliation and identity.